joshgerdes/jekyll-uno/_posts/2021-07-18-implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

   teaser: "/uploads/webjea_startstopazvm.png"

 ---
 WebJEA allows you to build web forms for any PowerShell script dynamically.
-WebJEA automatically **parses the script at page load for description, parameters and validation**, **then dynamically builds a form to take input and display formatted output!
-No webpage knowledge is needed!**
+WebJEA automatically **parses the script at page load for description, parameters and validation**, **then dynamically builds a form to take input and display formatted output!**

 The main goals for WebJEA: